-Figure 3.
-The transition probability of mobility across different level distances.
-A. Average transition probability of different cohorts categorized by different level distances.
-B. Transition probability across different level distance based on home countries during 2015 and 2021.
-According to our SMART model, scientists’ decision to move are influenced by their home countries (the country in which they resided before relocating).
-The willingness to cross different levels of borders varies among different countries.
-For instance, in France, scientists are more inclined to relocate within the country by choosing universities in different cities.

 Level distance implies geographical distance

 In human mobility, the proximity between origin and destination locations, or geographical distance, often plays a crucial role in influencing scientists’ decisions to migrate [42, 43].
 In our model, the level distance, and the correlated transition probability which measures the likelihood of scientists relocating to different locations based on their home countries, incorporate this geographical proximity and additional influencing factors such as cultural differences, salary disparities, travel expenses, and political factors—elements often closely tied to distance.